flavio-a/HollowKnight-krlo-generator/README.md

 ## TODO

 - make a favicon
-- explain what skip difficulties are in the webpage
+- KRLO: explain what skip difficulties are in the webpage
+- make a script that automatically builds `credits.html` from `credits.md`